jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-10-18-geprc-phantom-review-and-setup/index.md

 First, add 2-3 switch inputs via the `Mixer` screen on your radio (I'm using a [Taranis X-Lite][10], but this process is identical for most Taranis radios).

 Next, whenever we are configuring a quad in Betaflight, remember to always **take off the props**.
 Even on those little drones.
-It's a good habbit to get into.
+It's a good habit to get into.

 Here are the most important things to check in Betaflight when setting up a new quad.